Dan Deșliu

 During the 1940s and 1950s, he quickly came to the literary forefront as a representative poet of his era, much lauded for his militant socialist realist poetry that enthusiastically chronicled the events of the day.
 This was embodied by his first book as well as the ones that followed across the next decade: Lazăr de la Rusca (1949), Minerii din Maramureș (1951), Cântec de ruină (1957), and Ceva mai greu (1958).
 Afterwards, he attempted a shift toward a skeptically elegiac, obsessive lyricism that dealt with regret and lack of fulfillment (Cercuri de copac, 1962; Drumul spre Dikson, 1969; Cetatea de pe aer, 1974).

-Starting in 1962 and particularly from 1970, he began to criticize the policies of the Communist Party, and as a result was placed under thorough surveillance by the Securitate secret police.
+Starting in 1962 and particularly from 1970, he began to criticize the policies of the Romanian Communist Party, and as a result was placed under thorough surveillance by the Securitate secret police.
 In the 1980s, he turned toward open dissidence, repudiating his "revolutionary" past, quitting the party in 1980 and directly criticizing dictator Nicolae Ceaușescu, whom he accused of behaving as if he were "the owner of Romania".
 In March 1989, he sent an open letter to Radio Free Europe decrying the domestic situation in his country, prompting his placement under house arrest.
 During the Romanian Revolution that December, he was named a member of the National Salvation Front Council.

 An excellent swimmer, Deșliu drowned at Neptun nearly three years after the Revolution; it is unknown whether his death was accidental or deliberate.
 After a thorough search covering the 20 km between Costinești and Vama Veche, his intact body was found after eight days beside the dock of Ceaușescu's former villa in Neptun.
 A diary of his, likely written in 1990–1991, appeared in 2001.
 A street in 23 August, Constanța County bears his name, and he is buried at Bellu Cemetery in Bucharest.